sslotsky/violet-paginator/README.md

 ### Testing

 This package is tested with mocha.
 There are currently only a few tests and more will be added in the near future.
-There is also currently no CI, so until that is turned on, contributors will need to run their tests manually with `npm test`.
+The project uses CI through Travis which includes running tests and linting.
 Please make sure to write tests for any new pull requests.